tomdwipo/spec-workflow-mcp/README.md

    - Use `steering-guide` tool to create project steering documents (optional)
    - Monitor progress via the automatic web dashboard (opens automatically for each project)

+**Note:** The dashboard automatically opens in your browser when you start the MCP server.
+If it does not open automatically or you are running on a headless system, you can retrieve the dashboard URL from the `session.json` file located in the `.spec-workflow` directory of your project.

 ## How to Use

 You can simply mention spec-workflow or whatever name you gave the MCP server in your conversation.
 The AI will handle the complete workflow automatically or you can use some of the example prompts below: